Thunder and the Void

 The Silhouette

 Where Origen’s severe greatcoat communicates containment, Saren’s is pure expansion.
 It takes up space.
-It commands attention.
 It performs even when he’s standing still.

-Saren’s beauty is unsettling.
+Saren’s beauty is supposed to be unsettling.
 It’s the sharp, predatory elegance of a raptor—refined features that should be attractive but instead trigger some instinctive alarm in prey animals.

-The mismatched eyes (one cold silver, one ghost-light blue) create asymmetry that’s slightly wrong, slightly off.
-They scan surroundings with “wild, deranged intensity” because he’s constantly assessing threats, constantly calculating his next move.
+The mismatched eyes create asymmetry that’s a bit wrong.
+They scan surroundings with “wild almost deranged intensity” because he’s constantly assessing threats or imposing his dominance by looking at you.

 Saren’s dialogue is designed to be the opposite of Origen’s economical precision.
-Where Origen wastes nothing, Saren uses language as spectacle, as territory-marking, as constant proof of his magnificence.
+Where Origen wastes nothing, Saren uses language as spectacle, as territory-marking.

 “A fine weapon,” Saren murmured as he came to a halt before Calix, his mismatched eyes not on the pistol, but on Calix’s face.
 “A tool for a precise hand.
 It suits you.
 Keep it.”